kernelpoppers/ctf_tools/README.md

 - [stegoveritas](https://github.com/bannsec/stegoVeritas) - Similar to zsteg
     - Used during affinity CTF to find hidden information

 ## Forensics
 - [volatility](https://github.com/volatilityfoundation/volatility) - Common forensics tool for system memory dumps (can be finiky)

 ## OSINT/Trivia
 - [Google dorking](https://securitytrails.com/blog/google-hacking-techniques) - Using google to find things you shouldn't.
 - [Shodan](https://www.shodan.io/) - Online webscanner service (note you do not have permission to view actual services; BE CAREFUL)
+- [Censys](https://censys.io/) - Online scanner for websites and certificates

 ## Misc
 - [Webhook Tester](https://webhook.site) - Useful for getting web requests to a public site without creating one
 - [wiggle](https://wigle.net/) - Online wardriving site.
 Gives access to wifi network information across the contry
     - used on NCL past 2 seasons

 ##### Inspiration from https://github.com/apsdehal/awesome-ctf